alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week4.md

 ## Progress Report
 * Added primitive object detection / avoidance in the simulation using point cloud data and euclidian distance.
 * Current avoidance procedure: sample best avoidance path at every point.
 If object is encountered, pivot to avoidance path and then recalculate A*.
 * Added path smoothing using Bezier curves.
+We were using an additional distance calculation to initially make the path smoother without Bezier, but we were able to remove that and it make our program run a lot faster
 * Can now download a limited number of .laz files from databases.
 * Began working on presentation slides for next week.